New Amsterdam Theatre: Auditorium

-The auditorium is at the south end of the building and is elliptically shaped, with curved walls, a domed ceiling, and two balcony levels over the orchestra level.
+The auditorium is at the south end of the building and is elliptical in plan, with curved walls, a domed ceiling, and two balcony levels over the orchestra level.
 The space measures 86 ft wide, and it is 90 ft long between the stage apron and the reception room's wall.
 The dome rises 80 ft above the floor of the orchestra.
 The original color scheme was described in The New York Times as consisting of "tender pinks, mauves, lilacs, red and gold".
 These decorations were bright to compensate for the original direct current lighting system, which was dim.
 The modern decorative scheme contains reproductions of many of the original decorations with a subdued color palette.
 A double wall surrounds the whole auditorium and contains a fire gallery measuring 15 ft wide.
 The auditorium held around 1,550 seats in its original configuration.
 After its reopening in 1997, the auditorium had 1,814 seats; as of 2022, the New Amsterdam has a seating capacity of 1,702.
+There are wheelchair-accessible seating areas in the orchestra and in the first balcony (also called the mezzanine).

+Seating areas

 Unusually for theaters of the time, the balconies are cantilevered from the structural framework, which eliminated the need for columns that blocked sightlines.
-The second balcony is recessed from the first balcony and is suspended directly from the ceiling with tension rods.
+The second balcony is recessed from the mezzanine and is suspended directly from the ceiling via tension rods.
+Also unlike in older theaters, which often had horseshoe-shaped balconies that wrapped around the sides and rear of the auditorium, the New Amsterdam's balconies only stretch across the rear wall.
 At the orchestra and balcony levels, the lower sections of the walls have carved-oak wainscoting.
 The original seats had walnut-stained seatbacks without cushions, which became known as "Amsterdam backs" when they were used in other theaters.

-The original design included twelve seating boxes, six on either side of the stage; they were arranged in staggered pairs and installed within arches on the side walls.
-Each box was ornamented with a different floral motif, and the boxes were often identified by the names of the flowers on them.
+The auditorium initially had twelve seating boxes, six on either side of the stage; they were arranged in staggered pairs and installed within arches on the side walls.
+The boxes were included to compensate for the relative lack of seating on the side walls, and they had unobstructed views of the stage.
+Each box was ornamented with a different floral motif, so the boxes were often identified by the names of the flowers on them.
 The boxes were removed when the New Amsterdam was converted into a movie theater.
-They were restored in 1997 based on designs in historical documents.
+They were restored in 1997 based on historical blueprints.